An Online-Learning Approach to Inverse Optimization: Learning Objectives

 for $T$ and plugging in values. \end{proof}

 \begin{remark} It is straightforward to extend the result from Theorem~\ref{Thm:Convergence} to a more general setup, namely the learning of an objective function which is linearly composed from a set of basis functions.
-To this end, we consider the problem \begin{mip} \objective{\max}{\sp{\ctrue}{f(x)}}\\ \stconstraint{x \in X(p),}{}{}{} \end{mip} where $ \ctrue \in \R_+^n $ with $ \norm{\ctrue}_1 = 1 $, $ f\colon D \to \R^m $ on $ D \subset \R^n $ compact and $ X(p) $ parameterized in $ p \in P $ as above.
+To this end, we consider the problem

+where $ \ctrue \in \R_+^n $ with $ \norm{\ctrue}_1 = 1 $, $ f\colon D \to \R^m $ on $ D \subset \R^n $ compact and $ X(p) $ parameterized in $ p \in P $ as above.
 In order to apply Theorem~\ref{Thm:Convergence} to this case, the $ \ell_\infty $-diameter of the image of $f$ additionally needs to be finite, which is naturally the case, for example, if $f$ is Lipschitz continuous with respect to the maximum norm with Lipschitz constant~$L$.
-Then we can change the cost function in Line~\ref{Alg:MWU:CostFunction} of a Algorithm~\ref{Alg:MWU} to
+Then we can change the cost function in Line~\ref{Alg:MWU:CostFunction} of Algorithm~\ref{Alg:MWU} to